 change in vehicle ownership

-Before a permit may be replaced, the original must be returned.
+permit may be replaced, the original must be returned.
 Permits

-issued remain the property of the University of South
+issued remain the property of the University of South Carolina.

-replacement vehicle instead of a registered vehicle may
+instead of a registered vehicle may temporarily transfer their

-Student Permit Fees (S, CS, GS, EV, MC and
+Student Permit Fees (S, CS, GS, MC and HC permits)

 |$80 - Full Year